About Us

 • Workplace Observances: Participating Credit Unions, Corporate Sponsors, and area businesses will recognize the day with their employees, members, and customers in various ways, including, but not limited to, fundraising challenges, wearing blue clothing, sharing educational resources online and on social media, distributing informational flyers, and more.

 • 98.5 The Sports Hub Radio Spots:Longtime CU Kids at Heart media partner 98.5 The Sports Hub will run public awareness campaign spots all day.
-During the last New England football season, CU Kids at Heart and select Participating Credit Unions partnered with the station and with offensive guard Cole Strange for its First Downs to Fight Moyamoya Disease initiative.
+During the last New England football season, CU Kids at Heart and select Participating Credit Unions partnered with the station and with offensive lineman Mike Onwenu and offensive guard Cole Strange for its First Downs to Fight Moyamoya Disease initiative.
 For every first down by New England's offense, CU Kids at Heart donated toward promising Moyamoya studies conducted at Boston Children’s Hospital.

 Show your Support